View our Covid-19 Response Learn More- Click to Dismiss

 Completing the Reevaluation Process

-Prior to a Reevaluation IEP Meeting
+Prior to a Review of a Reevaluation

 2. Review the evaluation information with the IEP team and address the reevaluation questions: